Satellite images show St. Vincent blanketed with volcanic ash as eruptions continue

 “[The vaccine is] safe, and it will help us get over this problem during the volcanic eruption easier and better, and we will get back on a more normal road thereafter,” Gonsalves said.

 More than 3,000 people are staying in 80 government facilities after leaving their homes to escape the volcanic disaster, according to the Associated Press.
-Gonsalves added that nearby countries had sent shipments of cots, masks and water to help the country grapple with crisis.
+Gonsalves added that nearby countries had sent shipments of cots, masks and water to help the country grapple with the crisis.

 About this story